pines-and-electronics/muleAI/README.md

    * D-pad up/down on the PS3 controller adjusts that value by SHIFT amount
    * Currently able to adjust max forward/reverse throttle and steering
 1. Images are saved directly to numpy arrays, timestamped, and zipped for fast transfer to training
-### Features - `Corral`, offline vehicle training suite
-1. DataSet class
-   * Enforces contract for further offline processing pipeline
-   * Strictly aggregates the numpy images and the saved records and signals
-   * Transforms underlying records
-   * Flexible masking of video regions by
-      * Start - stop keyframe markers (datetime stamps)
-      * State values i.e. throttle < 0.1
-1. Plotter class
-   * Operates on DataSet to plot summary histograms, charts etc.
-   * Operates on DataSet to generate analysis frames with a HUD overlay
-1. DataGenerator class operates on DataSet to serve batches to Keras
-1. Trainer class operatates on DataSet to train a Keras model
-1. Saliency class operates on DataSet to visualize the network activations
-1. VideoWriter class uses ffmpeg to write a video from a directory of frames

 ### Behaviour changes
 1. No support for any installation or setup method - project is run directly from the git directory